- Why is Bitumen Used in Road Construction?

 Why is Bitumen Used in Road Construction?

+Bitumen is used in road construction due to various properties and advantages it has over other pavement construction materials.
 Bitumen gain certain unique properties that are inbuilt in it during its manufacture.
 The bitumen as a raw material in flexible road construction and bitumen as a mix (composing other materials i.e. aggregates/ pozzolans) serves certain advantages, that prompt to use bitumen widely in road construction.

 Use of Bitumen in Flexible Road Construction